getodk/docs/src/scan-form-designer-intro.rst

 Video tutorials for each of these steps --from designing to exporting your form template-- are available `as a YouTube playlist <https://www.youtube.com/playlist?list=PLInM3bDqDAn-liFsahcdHQxtjSHWQIw83>`_.

 Once you have exported your completed form you can transfer the form template to the ODK Scan app and begin scanning paper forms.
-See the :doc:`scan-intro` documenation for more on those next steps.
+See the :doc:`scan-intro` documentation for more on those next steps.

 .. _scan-form-user-guide: